benwebber/texting-robots-py/README.md

 assert not robot.allowed('/forest/tree/snake.py')
 ```

-## Versions
+## Version numbering

-This project will follow the same version scheme as Texting Robots.
-That is, version 0.2.2 of this project corresponds to the same version of the Rust library.
+The version of this project will equal the version of Texting Robots it depends on.
+For example, version 0.2.2 of `texting-robots-py` depends on version 0.2.2 of the `texting_robots` crate.

 If necessary, this project will use [post releases](https://packaging.python.org/en/latest/specifications/version-specifiers/#post-releases) for changes specific to the Python package.

 ## Licence

-This project is dual-licensed under the Apache 2.0 and MIT licences, just like Texting Robots.
+This project is licensed under both the Apache 2.0 and MIT licences.